JonoCameron/pl-sevstack/logbook.md

 before `./CHRIS_docs/workflows/covidnet.sh`

 Now if you go to localhost:3000 you will see a new feed called "COVIDNET_lung_CT_subjects" and if you click on that you'll be able to watch ChRIS work through that workflow.

+# 11/3/21

+## Adding my plugin, `pl-sevstack` to my local ChRIS environment.

+First I'm going to try adding

+`local/pl-sevstack` to `postscript.sh`

+Then I ran

+`./postscript.sh`

+and that added `pl-sevstack` to my ChRIS instance.
+From there I was able to use the frontend to upload `randomnumbers.txt` as the root node of a workflow and run `pl-sevstack` on it, and obverse in the UI that the plugin had outputted `sortednumbers.txt`, the same way that the local instance ran.

+Now I will test running it from Dockerhub.
+I will do this by first pushing to Dockerhub, then replacing `local/pl-sevstack` with `jonocameron/pl-sevstack`

+`docker tag local/pl-sevstack:[TAG] jonocameron/pl-sevstack:[TAG]`

+`docker push jonocameron/pl-sevstack:0.7`

+Then I rebooted my ChRIS instance to make sure that the `local/pl-sevstack` wasn't being used.
+After completing this, I found that version 0.4 of my plugin was being pulled from dockerhub rather than the most recent 0.7.
+So now I will try and work out how to pull the most recent version of pl-sevstack.

+I'm going to try

+`docker tag local/pl-sevstack:0.7 jonocameron/pl-sevstack:latest`

+`docker push jonocameron/pl-sevstack:latest`

+By tagging my most recent as the latest on dockerhub, I hope this will resolve my issue hard-coding version numbers into `postscript.sh`.

+That worked.
+However, I would not need to hack around it like that if the automatic builds worked between GitHub and Dockerhub.
+Why don't they work??
+Because I am hard-coding a filename (`sortednumbers.txt`) into my plug-in, GitHub actions looks for a file of that name whilst building, which it subsequently fails on.
+Therefore to fix the automatic builds I need to make my plugin take any generic name and operate on that file.